-The CDP partnership was formed to assist in the bid process and future development of cycling in Pendle and at the Steven Burke Sports Hub, a 1.2km road circuit laid within the boundary of Swinden playing fields in the heart of Pendle Lancashire.
-The Sports Hub takes the name of Pendle’s sporting hero Olympic champion Steven Burke MBE.
+CDPP was formed to assist in the bid process and future development of cycling in Pendle and at the Steven Burke Sports Hub, a 1.2km road circuit laid within the boundary of Swinden playing fields in the heart of Pendle Lancashire.
+The Sports Hub takes the name of Pendle’s sporting hero Olympic Champion Steven Burke MBE.

 Existing football and cricket provision were improved and the existing sports pavilion modernised and refurbished as part of a Sport England funding partnership.

 The project is the culmination of determined grass root enthusiasm and supportive expertise within Pendle Borough council, its officers, officials and the general public and has been three years in the making, from concept to bid process and submission.
-All funding bids will be submitted by May 2013, decisions by July 2013.
+The final bid was submitted, and a positive decision during the summer of 2013.

 Pendle Schools and Colleges